| Reading time: | 10 min |

 The output shows the model strings you can use.
 Make sure to enable the models you want to use in the Bedrock console.

-Bedrust is a quick way to explore many Bedrock models and easily compare them.
+You are now ready to use Bedrust as a quick way to explore many Bedrock models and compare them.

 How would you rate this tool quick-install guide?